Posts

 Image

-200 Watchers, 330 Million Giants: The Math of Myth 200 Watchers, 330 Million Giants: The Math of Myth Posted on October 25, 2025, 04:31 PM EDT I'm finally doing the math on demonology.
+Today Why Shop Timeline 200 Watchers, 330 Million Giants: The Math of Myth 200 Watchers, 330 Million Giants: The Math of Myth Posted on October 25, 2025, 04:31 PM EDT I'm finally doing the math on demonology.
 So according to the Book of Enoch, there are 200 Watchers or fallen angels that had sex with women, and the offspring of those women became giants.
 This isn't just Jewish tradition.
 The Sumerians, who are the oldest race and culture in human history, have an entire polytheistic religion based on this.
 When the giants died, their souls became demons.
 That's the actual origin of demons.
 The Book of Enoch goes on to say that man worships demons as gods.
 I'm just entertaining the idea.
 Well, how many gods exist?
 Koti absolutely can and does mean crore in many instances.
-There are instances in the Torah when one verse can mean two things at once.
-Why are people so simple that they confine sentences to have only one possible interpre...
+There are instances in t...

 The Sloth